Hyperandrogenism: Arrhenoblastoma

 Arrhenoblastoma is an uncommon tumor of the ovary.
 It is composed of sterol cells, Leydig cells, or some combination of the two.
 The tumor can produce male or female hormones and may cause masculinization.
 In a prepubescent child, a tumor may cause precocious puberty.
 Malignant arrhenoblastoma accounts for 30% of cases of arrhenoblastoma, the other 70% being largely benign and curable with surgery.

 Hilar cell tumor

 A hilar cell tumor is an androgen-producing ovarian tumor that is most commonly found in older women and often leads to the development of male sex characteristics.
 The tumor tends to occur around the region of the ovary where the blood vessels enter the organ, known as the hilum.
 This type of tumor tends to be small in size and in most cases can be entirely removed and its symptoms reversed through surgery.

 Krukenberg tumor

 A Krukenberg tumor is a quickly developing malignant tumor found in one or both ovaries.
 In most cases, the tumor primarily originates from tissues in the stomach, pancreas, gallbladder, colon, or breast.
 It colonized the ovary by spreading through the peritoneal cavity.
 These tumors cause virilization.
-Increased androgen production due to elevations in human chorionic gonadotropin is hypothesized as the main cause of hyperandrogenism in people with Krukenberg tumors.
+Increased androgen production due to elevations in human chorionic gonadotropin is hypothesized as the main cause of hyperandrogenism in women with Krukenberg tumors.